Stephen I, Ban of Bosnia

 Stephen I Kotromanić (Стефан I) (1242–1314) was a Bosnian Ban from 1287 to 1290 jointly with Ban Prijezda II and 1290–1314 alone as a vassal of the Kingdom of Hungary.
-He is the eponymous founder of the Bosnian ruling dynasty, the House of Kotromanić.

 Origin

 His ancestry is not known precisely.
 It is believed that he was the son of a German nobleman Gotfrid, founder of the family he belonged to Kelad went to strengthen the Hungarian hold in Bosnia in 1162 or 1163.
 This German nobleman co-signed the edicts for Bosnia in the Split Church in 1163 with the Hungarian King Stephen IV.
 Apparently, the Hungarian King Stephen III invited him to place him as a regional ruler in Hungary's name because of his ancestor's successes.
 Kotroman ruled as a vassal of this King.
 Mauro Orbini claimed in his work The Kingdom of Slavs that the Ragusan document refers to him as " Cotrumano Goto", i.e. Kotroman the German but it's unclear from where did Orbini make this reference.
 It has also been speculated that Kotroman might have been a son of Bosnian Ban Prijezda I.